borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

    - Code of protocol based on formal Math theorems
  * Total collapse of Internet
    - Highly unlikely with its decentralized nature and all redundancy
-   - This would also break current financial system since eBanking, mobileBanking, credit-card, etc. all are using internet services
+   - Would also break current financial system since e/mobile-Banking also using web services
  * Global long term Power outage / blackout
    - Situation possible only with some apocalyptic event when money would no longer be important
- * Breakthrough in Quantum computers with implementation of [Shor's algorithm](https://quantum-computing.ibm.com/composer/docs/iqx/guide/shors-algorithm){:target="_blank"} that could break asymmetric cryptography
+ * Breakthrough in Quantum computing implementating [Shor's algorithm](https://quantum-computing.ibm.com/composer/docs/iqx/guide/shors-algorithm){:target="_blank"} that could break asymmetric cryptography
    - Not in foreseeable future, and algorithm is just theoretical
    - Also would affect privacy of all current digital systems
    - Already there are ideas for [quantum cryptograhy](https://www.techtarget.com/searchsecurity/definition/quantum-cryptography){:target="_blank"} that would solve the problem